emericg/OffloadBuddy/README.md

 #### Dependencies

-You will need a C++17 capable compiler and Qt 5.15 (with QtMultimedia, QtLocation and QtCharts).
-Qt 6+ won't be supported for a while.
+You will need a C++17 capable compiler and Qt 6.3 (with QtMultimedia, QtLocation and QtCharts).
-On Windows, the contribs builds fine with MSVC 2017.
+On Windows, the contribs builds fine with MSVC 2019 and 2022.
+On macOS you will need Xcode 12+.

 OffloadBuddy dependencies:
-- Qt (5.15)
+- Qt (6.3+)
 - pkg-config (linux / macOS without contribs)

 Optional dependencies: